NumixAvali/InterServer/README.md

 - Open terminal, or PowerShell window in directory with project and run `dotnet build`
 - Put the binaries from `bin/Debug/net7.0/` on any web server of choice
+- Copy `InverterConfigs` directory with all it's contents from the source directory to the compiled binaries directory
 - Start the compiled executable file on the web server